rebassjs/grid/README.md

 Pass styles to styled-components or emotion.
-This is useful as an escape hatch for one-off styles or as a way to extend Grid Styled components.
+This is useful as an escape hatch for one-off styles or as a way to extend Rebass Grid components.

 ```jsx
 <Box